awsdocs/aws-net-developer-guide/doc_source/run-instance.md

 + When checking the state of an EC2 instance, you can add a filter to the `Filter` property of the [DescribeInstancesRequest](https://docs.aws.amazon.com/sdkfornet/v3/apidocs/items/EC2/TDescribeInstancesRequest.html) object\.
 Using this technique, you can limit the request to certain instances; for example, instances with a particular user\-specified tag\.
 + For brevity, some properties were given typical values\.
 Any or all of these properties can instead be determined programmatically or by user input\.
 + The values you can use for the `MinCount` and `MaxCount` properties of the [RunInstancesRequest](https://docs.aws.amazon.com/sdkfornet/v3/apidocs/items/EC2/TRunInstancesRequest.html) object are determined by the target Availability Zone and the maximum number of instances you’re allowed for the instance type\.
 For more information, see [How many instances can I run in Amazon EC2](https://aws.amazon.com/ec2/faqs/#How_many_instances_can_I_run_in_Amazon_EC2) in the Amazon EC2 General FAQ\.
-+ If you want to use a different instance type than this example, there are several instance types to choose from, which you can see in the [EC2 user guide for Linux](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/instance-types.html) or the [EC2 user guide for Windows](https://docs.aws.amazon.com/AWSEC2/latest/WindowsGuide/instance-types.html)\.
++ If you want to use a different instance type than this example, there are several instance types to choose from, which you can see in the [Amazon EC2 User Guide for Linux Instances](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/instance-types.html) or the [Amazon EC2 User Guide for Windows Instances](https://docs.aws.amazon.com/AWSEC2/latest/WindowsGuide/instance-types.html)\.
 + You can also attach an [IAM role](net-dg-hosm.md) to an instance when you launch it\.
 To do so, create an [IamInstanceProfileSpecification](https://docs.aws.amazon.com/sdkfornet/v3/apidocs/items/EC2/TIamInstanceProfileSpecification.html) object whose `Name` property is set to the name of an IAM role\.
 Then add that object to the `IamInstanceProfile` property of the [RunInstancesRequest](https://docs.aws.amazon.com/sdkfornet/v3/apidocs/items/EC2/TRunInstancesRequest.html) object\.
 **Note**
 To launch an EC2 instance that has an IAM role attached, an IAM user's configuration must include certain permissions\.
-For more information about the required permissions, see the [EC2 user guide for Linux](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/iam-roles-for-amazon-ec2.html#permission-to-pass-iam-roles) or the [EC2 user guide for Windows](https://docs.aws.amazon.com/AWSEC2/latest/WindowsGuide/iam-roles-for-amazon-ec2.html#permission-to-pass-iam-roles)\.
+For more information about the required permissions, see the [Amazon EC2 User Guide for Linux Instances](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/iam-roles-for-amazon-ec2.html#permission-to-pass-iam-roles) or the [Amazon EC2 User Guide for Windows Instances](https://docs.aws.amazon.com/AWSEC2/latest/WindowsGuide/iam-roles-for-amazon-ec2.html#permission-to-pass-iam-roles)\.

 ## \(optional\) Connect to the instance<a name="connect-to-instance"></a>